 Iowa Park is a somewhat small city located in the state of Texas.
 With a population of 6,344 people and three constituent neighborhoods, Iowa Park is the 302nd largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Iowa Park is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Iowa Park is a city of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Iowa Park who work in office and administrative support (12.84%), healthcare (10.70%), and management occupations (9.44%).
+Overall, Iowa Park is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Iowa Park who work in healthcare (12.43%), sales jobs (11.79%), and office and administrative support (9.47%).

 Iowa Park is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Iowa Park in 2010 was $21,593, which is middle income relative to Texas and the nation.
-This equates to an annual income of $86,372 for a family of four.
+The per capita income in Iowa Park in 2010 was $20,914, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,656 for a family of four.
 However, Iowa Park contains both very wealthy and poor people as well.

 The most common language spoken in Iowa Park is English.
 Other important languages spoken here include German and Spanish.